 Discussions with property owners

-In October 2017 we directly contacted the owners of properties identified as possibly affected by overland stormwater flows during a ‘1 in 100 year Average Recurrence Interval (ARI) rainfall event’.
-For an explanation of these terms see Definitions.
+In October 2017 we directly contacted the owners of properties identified as possibly affected by overland stormwater flows during a 1% AEP event.
+For an explanation of 1% AEP see Flood study definitions.

 In September 2018 additional advice was sent out to owners who purchased affected properties after the initial consultation letters were posted.
 Through these processes, Council has attempted to notify all affected property owners of the results of the flood mapping study.